• Support MPN

 October 27th, 2017

-By Shannon Najmabadi and
+Shannon Najmabadi

 Jay Root

 When Melinda Sandlin walked out of Discount Furniture in Austin in late 2014, she was sure the store had put her on a payment plan to buy a new bedroom suite worth $2,750.
 A year later, after realizing she had sent in more than $3,000 for her seven-piece set, she figured she was done.
-So Sandlin told the store clerk she wasn’t
+So Sandlin told the store clerk she wasn’t going to be making

 Read Full Article